auth0/Auth0.Android/README.md

 ##### A note about App Deep Linking:

-If you've followed this documents' configuration steps you've noticed that the default scheme used in the Callback URI is `https`.
+If you followed the configuration steps documented here, you may have noticed the default scheme used for the Callback URI is `https`.
 This works best for Android API 23 or newer if you're using [Android App Links](https://auth0.com/docs/applications/enable-android-app-links), but in previous Android versions this _may_ show the intent chooser dialog prompting the user to choose either your application or the browser.
 You can change this behaviour by using a custom unique scheme so that the OS opens directly the link with your app.
 Note that the schemes [can only have lowercase letters](https://developer.android.com/guide/topics/manifest/data-element).

 1. Update the `auth0Scheme` Manifest Placeholder on the `app/build.gradle` file or update the intent-filter declaration in the `AndroidManifest.xml` to use the new scheme.
 2. Update the **Allowed Callback URLs** in your [Auth0 Dashboard](https://manage.auth0.com/#/applications) application's settings.